How Much Does Replacing a Garage Door Cost?

 Garage Door Repair vs. Complete Replacement: Cost Comparison

 No one wants to completely replace something like a garage door.
-But if you’re putting your finger in the dike in hopes of preventing a flood, we all know how that story ends.
-When deciding whether to repair or replace your garage door, first assess its age and the extent of the damage.
+But if you’re constantly fixing small issues, those costs can add up quickly.
+When deciding whether to repair or replace your garage door, start by assessing its age and the extent of the damage.

 DIY vs. Professional Garage Door Installation Cost

-The cost to have a professional install a garage door, including removing and disposing of the old door if necessary, is between $300 and $800.
+The cost to have a professional install a garage door, including removing and disposing of the old door if necessary, is $200–$500 for labor, or $300–$800 total install depending on scope.

 The installation process requires time, precise alignment, perfect measurements and securing heavy components.
 There are also significant safety risks involved with handling high-tension springs if you’re not properly trained.
 You’ll also need several specialty tools, including: